Geodan/i3dm.export/docs/getting_started.md

 ## Create instances table

-We create a new table, with trees in epsg:4326, randomized scales and horizontal rotations and field 'bevestiging' as tag.
+We create a new table, with trees in epsg:4326, randomized scales and horizontal rotations and fields 'id' and 'bevestiging' as tags.

 ```
 postgres=# CREATE TABLE traffic_signs_instances as (